 Temperature: 32 to 34 F, 0 to 1 C Relative humidity: 65-75% Mist: no Typical shelf life: 90 to 120 days Store in a well-ventilated place.
 Always keep elephant and conventional garlic dry; moisture is damaging.

-- For the eighth year in a row, the likelihood of a garlic purchase increased as income rose.
+- For the ninth year in a row, the likelihood of a garlic purchase increased as income rose.